Notes from Underground: Writing style

 Although the novella is written in first-person narrative, the "I" is never really discovered.
-The syntax can at times seem "multi-layered;" the subject and the verb are often at the very beginning of the sentence before the object goes into the depths of the narrator's thoughts.
+The syntax can at times seem "multi-layered"; the subject and the verb are often at the very beginning of the sentence before the object goes into the depths of the narrator's thoughts.
 The narrator repeats many of his concepts.

+The Russian word podpólʹya literally means "under the fields", pod, "under", and pol'ya, "fields".

 In chapter 11, the narrator refers to his inferiority to everyone around him and describes listening to people as like "listening through a crack under the floor."
 The word "underground" actually comes from a bad translation into English.
 A better translation would be a crawl space: a space under the floor that is not big enough for a human, but where rodents and bugs live.
 According to Russian folklore, it is also a place where evil spirits live.